akhealth/EIS-Modernization/technical-prototyping.md

-**Note:** The [information about the first technical prototype](technical-prototyping-unified-search.md) originally on this page has been moved.

----

 # Technical Prototyping
 Especially when working with legacy systems, **it's important to test technical assumptions *before* scoping any kind of procurement** because there are almost certainly unknown hazards that can put your procurement at risk.
 These hazards can't be known unless you start building something.